View full title

 What This Means

-The proposed bill A03712 seeks to prohibit the use of facial recognition technology in conjunction with officer cameras by local and state police in New York.
-This legislation aims to address concerns regarding privacy and the storage of biometric data.
-If enacted, it will have significant implications for law enforcement practices and data management.
+The proposed bill A03712 seeks to ban the use of facial recognition technology in conjunction with officer cameras by local and state police in New York.

 Key Provisions